sofianunezda/Quantum-Sensing/README.md

 ## 📖 Study Manual

-This repository includes a complete introductory manual on quantum sensing based on NV centers in diamond, written during my research internship at the Nanomaterials and Nanotechnology Research Center (CINN).
+This repository includes a complete introductory manual on quantum sensing based on NV centers in diamond, written during my extracurricular internship at the Nanomaterials and Nanotechnology Research Center (CINN).

-The manual covers the physical principles of NV centers in diamond, quantum sensing, ODMR, magnetic sensitivity, microwave instrumentation, radiofrequency signal generators and spectrum analyzers, serving as a practical introduction to NV-based quantum sensing.
+The manual provides a progressive introduction to:

+- the fundamentals of quantum sensing;
+- the structural, optical and electronic properties of diamond;
+- NV charge states and spin structure;
+- the effective ground-state spin Hamiltonian;
+- magnetic, electric, strain and temperature effects;
+- spin relaxation and coherence times;
+- Optically Detected Magnetic Resonance (ODMR);
+- pulsed ESR spectra;
+- magnetic sensitivity, noise and signal-to-noise ratio;
+- microwave-based spin control;
+- radiofrequency signal generators and spectrum analyzers.

+The document includes commented equations, original educational diagrams, figures adapted from scientific literature and a final table documenting the source and treatment of every figure.

-The complete study manual is available in the `docs` folder:
+The complete 75-page study manual is available in the `docs` folder:

 - [📜 Quantum Sensing Study Manual (PDF)](docs/Quantum_Sensing_Study_Manual.pdf)